 The following description of the terms of our stock and of certain provisions of Maryland law is only a summary.
-This summary is not complete and is qualified by the provisions of our charter and bylaws, and the MGCL.
+This summary is not complete and is qualified by the provisions of our charter and bylaws, and the Maryland General Corporation Law.
 See "Incorporation Of Certain Documents By Reference."

-Classification of Our Board
+Classification of O ur Board

-Our bylaws provide that the number of directors may be established by our board but may not be fewer than the minimum number permitted by the MGCL nor more than fifteen.
-Any vacancy may be filled, at any regular meeting or at any special meeting called for that purpose, only by a majority of the remaining directors.
-Any director elected to fill a vacancy by our board serves for the remainder of the full term of the class of directors in which the vacancy occurred and until his or her successor is elected and qualifies.
+Our bylaws provide that the number of directors may be established by our board but may not be fewer than three nor more than fifteen.
+Any vacancy will be filled, at any regular meeting or at any special meeting called for that purpose, by a majority of the remaining directors, except that a vacancy resulting from an increase in the number of directors must be filled by a majority of the entire board.
+Any director elected to fill a vacancy by the Board would stand for election at the next annual meeting.